 Your employees are always on-the-move to meet business goals.
 This requires them to physically run around, lose out on sleep, stay pressured about closing deals, and burn a hole in their pockets, while at it.
-This costs them more than what reimbursements can cover.
+This costs them more than what expense reimbursements can cover.

 Thus the onus of employee well-being on business travel - mental, emotional, and financial falls on the organization.
 Striking the perfect balance between employee morale and compliance is difficult, but we can help.
 Let's take you through the best practices for corporate travel policy.